andars/pebble-controller/README.md

 1. Download the jar file from [here](https://github.com/andars/pebble-controller/releases)

-2. Create a directory in your home folder called `.pc_hanlders` and place files titled `0`, `1`, `2`, and `3` inside.
+2. Create a directory in your home folder called `.pc_handlers` and place files titled `0`, `1`, `2`, and `3` inside.
 Mark these scripts/executables as executable and they will be invoked when the buttons are pressed.
 See the example linked above.